jcracknell/arborist/README.md

 Arborist differs from [LINQKit][2] in that it:

-  - provides a generalized approach to expression interpolation as compared to Expand/AsExpandable,
+  - provides a more powerful, generalized approach to expression interpolation which is also more performant than Expand/AsExpandable; and
-  - adopts a composable, functional approach to expression manipulation supporting expressions in general as compared to mutable PredicateBuilder instances, and
+  - adopts a composable, functional approach to expression manipulation supporting expressions in general as compared to mutable PredicateBuilder instances.
-  - is significantly more performant.

 ## Expression interpolation